Spanish Strength Training: 7 Resources with Spanish Vocabulary Exercises

 Most of all, take it slow.
 I absolutely do not recommend sitting down and knocking out 50 exercises in one day.
 That would not be helpful in the long run and it would probably deflate your motivation to keep learning.
 Instead, commit to a few exercises every day, so that you are getting consistent practice without burning out.

-Word Workout: 7 Spanish Vocabulary Exercises to Flex Your Skills
+7 Resources with Spanish Vocabulary Exercises to Flex Your Skills

 The name says it all!